HussanKhan/Manual-JSON-Database-in-Python/README.md

 <b>Motivation</b>

 This is my third ever program, and I personally thought it would be good practice with JSON.
-As mentioned before, this program create a database in python that a user can manually edit.
+As mentioned before, this program creates a database in python that a user can manually edit.

 <b>Build Status</b>

-Currently the program functions as it’s supposed, so it is completed.
+Currently the program functions as it’s supposed to, so it is completed.
 I may edit it in the future if I find any errors.

-Code Style
+<b>Code Style</b>

 The style of my code may seem pretty basic, but this is the third program I have ever made, so I think it’s acceptable.
 If you think there is a more efficient way to do something, please let me know.

 <b>Installation</b>

 The program stores the JSON database in whatever dictionary the program is run.
-The program also loads JSON databases in proper format if it is in the same dictionary as the running program.
+The program also loads JSON databases that are in proper  format, if it is in the same dictionary as the running program.

 <b>How to Use</b>